Musician Explains the Concept of Harmony to Five People of Different Ages and Levels of Expertise

-Jacob Collier, an incredibly talented multi-instrumentalist, partnered with Wired to sit down to explain/discuss the concept of harmony with people at five different ages and at five different levels of expertise.
+Jacob Collier, an incredibly talented multi-instrumentalist, partnered with Wired to sit down to explain and discuss the concept of harmony with people at five different ages and at five different levels of expertise.
 The conversations ranged from a young boy who quickly grasped this musical idea all the way to Collier playing a gorgeous duet of “Amazing Grace” with the legendary Herbie Hancock.

 23-year-old musician, composer and multi-instrumentalist Jacob Collier explains the concept of harmony to 5 different people; a child, a teen, a college student, a professional, and jazz legend Herbie Hancock.